If you are planning to apply for exchange studies at the Faculty of Science and Engineering at Linköping University, this is what you need to know.

 G2 - Introductory level 2 (undergraduate, 80-90 credits required)

-A - Advanced level (master level, a Bachelor's degree and/or three years of previous studies may be required)
+A - Advanced level (master level, a Bachelor's degree and/or three years of previous (and relevant) studies are normally required)

 Two study periods in one semester

 Each semester at the Faculty of Science and Engineering is divided into two separate study periods.
 Ht is an abbreviation of the Swedish word “Hösttermin”, meaning autumn semester.
 For the autumn semester, the study periods are called Ht1 and Ht2, and for the spring Vt1 and Vt2.
 Vt is an abbreviation of the Swedish word “Vårtermin” which means spring semester.
 Courses can be given during one of the individual study periods (Vt1 or Vt2/Ht1 or Ht2) or run for the entire semester (Vt1 and Vt2/Ht1 and Ht2).